sigp/lighthouse/scripts/local_testnet/README.md

 ./stop_local_testnet.sh
 ```

-You will see `Local testnet stopped.` at the end.
+You will see "Local testnet stopped." at the end.

 ## CLI options

-The sciprt comes with some CLI options, which can be viewed with `./start_local_testnet.sh --help`.
+The script comes with some CLI options, which can be viewed with `./start_local_testnet.sh --help`.
 One of the CLI options is to avoid rebuilding Lighthouse each time the testnet starts, which can be configured with the command:

 ```bash
 ./start_local_testnet.sh -b false